EssenceSentry/awesome-web-resources/README.md

 - [Data Viz Project | Collection of data visualizations to get inspired and finding the right type.](https://datavizproject.com/) – Collection of data visualizations to get inspired and finding the right type.

-- [Home | RAWGraphs](https://rawgraphs.io/) – The missing link between spreadsheets and data visualization.
+- [RAWGraphs](https://rawgraphs.io/) – The missing link between spreadsheets and data visualization.

 - [Webgraphviz](http://www.webgraphviz.com/)

 - [Windy: Wind map & weather forecast](https://www.windy.com/) – Weather radar, wind and waves forecast for kiters, surfers, paragliders, pilots, sailors and anyone else.
 Worldwide animated weather map, with easy to use layers and precise spot forecast.
 METAR, TAF and NOTAMs for any airport in the World.
 SYNOP codes from weather stations and buoys.
 Forecast models ECMWF, GFS, NAM and NEMS.

 - [yEd Live](https://www.yworks.com/yed-live/) – yEd Live is a free diagram editor web application that runs in the browser and lets you quickly create, import, edit, and automatically arrange diagrams.

-- [GitHub – aviaryan/awesome-no-login-web-apps: 🚀 Awesome (free) web apps that work without login](https://github.com/aviaryan/awesome-no-login-web-apps) – 🚀 Awesome (free) web apps that work without login.
-Contribute to aviaryan/awesome-no-login-web-apps development by creating an account on GitHub.

 # Others